Sjord/Sjord.github.io/_posts/2017-07-25-comparing-securestrings-in-dotnet.md

     var isEqual = lstrcmp(b1, b2) == 0;

 This may be the easiest way to compare two BSTR instances, and thus two SecureString instances.

+## Time-safe comparing SecureStrings

+The problem with lstrcmp is that the time it runs depends on how equal the two strings are.
+It first compares the first character of the two strings; if those are equal it compares the second character, and so on.
+The more characters match the longer it takes.
+In certain cases, this makes it possible for an attacker to guess the secret one character at a time, by measuring the time it takes to compare the two strings.
+To prevent this, we want the comparison function to take the same amount of time, no matter how much of both strings are equal.

+Unfortunately there is no constant-time string comparison function on Windows, so we have to make our own.
+A typical time-safe comparison uses XOR on each character pair.

+    static bool IsEqual(IntPtr bstr1, IntPtr bstr2)
+    {
+        var length1 = Marshal.ReadInt32(bstr1, -4);
+        var length2 = Marshal.ReadInt32(bstr2, -4);

+        if (length1 != length2) return false;

+        var equal = 0;
+        for (var i = 0; i < length1; i++)
+        {
+            var c1 = Marshal.ReadByte(bstr1 + i);
+            var c2 = Marshal.ReadByte(bstr2 + i);
+            equal |= c1 ^ c2;
+        }
+        return equal == 0;
+    }

+As you can see we first read the length of each string, which is four bytes before our BSTR pointer.
+Then if the lengths are equal we process every character pair.
+The XOR of the two pairs is only zero if they are equal, so the `equal` variable will only stay zero if all characters are equal.
+At no point do we break out of the loop, so the contents of the strings do not influence the time it takes to run this code.